daxia-longque/.github/profile/README.md

 ## 🛠️Customization Service

-We provide comprehensive customization services for all DX-SMART wireless modules, covering software, hardware, and overall solutions to meet your unique project needs.
+We provide comprehensive customization services for all daxia-longque 大夏龙雀 wireless modules, covering software, hardware, and overall solutions to meet your unique project needs.

 ✅ Software Customization：We can develop and customize programs for wireless modules according to your specific software requirements, including firmware optimization, function development, and protocol customization.